History of the electric vehicle: First full-scale electric cars

-Golden age
+1890s–1910s: Golden age

 Interest in motor vehicles increased greatly in the late 1890s and early 1900s.

 Electric battery-powered taxis became available at the end of the 19th century.
 In London, Walter Bersey designed a fleet of such cabs and introduced them to the streets of London in 1897.
 They were soon nicknamed "Hummingbirds" due to the idiosyncratic humming noise they made.
 In the same year in New York City, the Samuel's Electric Carriage and Wagon Company began running 12 electric hansom cabs.
 The company ran until 1898 with up to 62 cabs operating until it was reformed by its financiers to form the Electric Vehicle Company.

 Electric vehicles had a number of advantages over their early-1900s competitors.
 They did not have the vibration, smell, and noise associated with gasoline cars.
 They also did not require gear changes.
 (While steam-powered cars also had no gear shifting, they suffered from long start-up times of up to 45 minutes on cold mornings.)
 The cars were also preferred because they did not require a manual effort to start, as did gasoline cars which featured a hand crank to start the engine.

 Electric cars found popularity among well-heeled customers who used them as city cars, where their limited range proved to be even less of a disadvantage.

 Acceptance of electric cars was initially hampered by a lack of power infrastructure.
-In the United States by the turn of the century, 40 percent of automobiles were powered by steam, 38 percent by electricity, and 22 percent by gasoline.
-A total of 33,842 electric cars were registered in the United States, and the U.S. became the country where electric cars had gained the most acceptance.
+In the United States by 1900, 40 per cent of automobiles were powered by steam, 38 per cent by electricity, and 22 per cent by petrol.
+The United States became the country where electric cars had gained the most acceptance.
 Most early electric vehicles were massive, ornate carriages designed for the upper-class customers that made them popular.
 They featured luxurious interiors and were replete with expensive materials.
 Electric vehicles were often marketed as luxury cars for women, which may have generated a stigma among male consumers.
 Sales of electric cars peaked in the early 1910s.
 There were over 300 listed manufacturers who produced a vehicle in the United States until 1942.

+In 1910s, The Standard Electric used Westinghouse electric motors and claimed to have a range of 110 miles on a charge.
+It was operated by a tiller from the left-hand side.
+The controller had six forward speeds, and had a top speed of 20 mph.
+The model M was a closed model Coupe or open Runabout, and priced from $1,785 to $1,900.